gsavin/organic/README.rst

 Description
 ======================================================================

-Organization is a project to reify and maintain organizations structure in a dynamic graph.
+organic is a project to reify and maintain organizations structure in a dynamic graph.
 An organization is a connected set of nodes that share a common *meta index*.